List of official languages: Z

+List of languages by the number of countries in which they are the most widely used

+This is a ranking of languages by number of sovereign countries in which they are de jure or de facto official, co-official, an administrative or working language.

-Number of countries with the same official language
+List of languages by number of countries in which they are the official language

-This is a ranking of languages by number of sovereign countries in which they are de jure or de facto official (or with a national language status).
+This is a ranking of languages by number of sovereign countries in which they are de jure or de facto official, although there are no precise inclusion criteria or definition of a language.
 An '*' (asterisk) indicates a country whose independence is disputed.